sh1n0bi/sh1n0bi-dojo.github.io/_items/about_sh1n0bi-blog.md

 The `Pentest-Armoury` in the `References` dropdown is the first of such pages, containing general links to helpful sites; it might be an idea to have a `Techniques` page with quick tutorials or links to tutorials of currently relevant proceedures, like 'Active Directory' attacks, 'Kerberoasting' etc. for my own reference as much as for anyone elses.

+Ive also written a simple reverse-shell generator which comes in handy. [revshell-boom](https://github.com/sh1n0bi/boom-scripts).